Your Guide to 2018 IT Salaries by State

 But before you pack your bags and hire the movers, you can’t overlook differences in cost of living in each state or region ranging from housing values, state and local taxes and differences in food prices or commute costs among other things.
 Don’t forget that since we’re looking at averages, your individual results may vary.

-Without further ado, here is your list of the top 10 states (with the District of Columbia thrown in for good measure) and their average IT salaries for 2016 and 2017:
+Without further ado, here is your list of states (with the District of Columbia thrown in for good measure) and their average IT salaries for 2018:

 Start Packing: States 1–10

 These top 10 states (and yes, D.C., we know it’s a pain point you’re not a state) are the cream of the crop for both IT staff and decision-makers.
 These states represent the highest-reported average salaries from our pool of U.S. respondents.
 There’s a strong East Coast presence in this list, but this is a trend for top money-making states that’s continued over the years.
 It’s not breaking news.
-However, for those interested in warmer climates, take note of Hawaii in the number nine slot.
-California and Washington should come as no surprise given their reputation as tech hubs.
+However, for those interested in warmer climates, take note of California in the number six slot.

 Want to learn more?